open-source-tabletop/openfire-gm-realms-of-arcana/realms-of-arcana-game-module.md

 ### Brigades

 Units that are in close proximity to friendly units gain a bonus to their **Command** attribute.
 Units in within 2 inches of 1 friendly unit gain +1 and units within 2 inches of 2 or more gain +2.
-In addition, when a unit is activated, you may attempt to activate one additional friendly unit within 2 inches.
-Before taking any actions with the first unit, the second unit takes a command test, if successful you may activate the second unit after you have finished activating the first unit.

 ## Rules

-### Breaking
+### Breaking From Combat

 Units that are below half strength, that is units which have less than half of their total hit points remaining, are at risk of breaking and running from the enemy.
 If a unit below half strength takes damage from an attack from a unit in assault range they must take a **Command Test**.
 If the unit fails it will flee from the enemy.